 The Study Hub Academy Announces Comprehensive Food Safe Level 1 Training In Surrey

-The Study Hub Academy in Surrey, BC, launches a comprehensive Food Safe Level 1 training, offering flexible in-person courses led by industry experts.

 The Study Hub Academy's Food Safety Course in Surrey provides a deep dive into the fundamentals of food safety.
 Participants will learn about proper food handling techniques, the prevention of foodborne illnesses, and the importance of maintaining cleanliness and hygiene in food service environments.
 This course is particularly beneficial for food service workers, kitchen staff, supervisors, and anyone responsible for ensuring food safety in their workplaces.